Alpine lake surrounded by evergreen trees

 2022

 "Repeat Crises and Communities of Practice: Cultivating Resilience in the Education Sector."
 Natural Hazards Center Researchers Meeting.
 University of Colorado Boulder.
-Virtual.
 July 14.

 2018